nsrau/azure-docs.it-it/articles/sql-database/sql-database-recovery-using-backups.md

 ---
-title: Ripristinare un database da un backup
+title: Restore a database from a backup
-description: Informazioni sul ripristino temporizzato, che consente di eseguire il rollback di un database SQL di Azure per un massimo di 35 giorni.
+description: Learn about point-in-time restore, which enables you to roll back an Azure SQL database up to 35 days.
 services: sql-database
 ms.service: sql-database
 ms.subservice: backup-restore